2D Cameras

 Sterling Stereo

 Marketed under the Sterling and Busch names. this is another typical battery powered viewer.
-The lenses could be focused individually, which is th e used car salesman's way of saying there was no movable lens board.
-Like the Wollensak, it had slightly wider coverage and could be used for 7 perf viewing.
+The lenses can be focused individually, which is the used car salesman's way of saying there is no movable lens board.
+Like the Wollensak, it has slightly wider coverage and can be used for 7 perf viewing.

 De Wijs Combi Viewer